matthieugrieger/versebot/README.md

 ## Usage
 ### Installation
 First, you will want to install PRAW ([Python Reddit API Wrapper](https://github.com/praw-dev/praw)).
-Once PRAW is installed, just load up the .py file in a text editor and make the following changes:
+Once PRAW is installed, you will also need to install [psycopg2](http://initd.org/psycopg/docs/install.html#install-from-a-package).
+This is used to connect to the PostgreSQL database.

 In order to run the bot as-is, you must use [Heroku](https://www.heroku.com/).
 In order to use Heroku, you must register an account and install [Heroku Toolbelt](https://toolbelt.heroku.com/).

 Once the bot is deployed to Heroku, you must set your environment variables.
 Below are the required variables that need to be set:

-* `NIVBIBLE`: File path to niv.p
+* `NIVBIBLE`: File path to niv.pickle
-* `ESVBIBLE`: File path to esv.p
+* `ESVBIBLE`: File path to esv.pickle
-* `KJVBIBLE`: File path to kjvapocrypha.p
+* `KJVBIBLE`: File path to kjvapocrypha.pickle
-* `NRSVBIBLE`: File path to nrsv.p
+* `NRSVBIBLE`: File path to nrsv.pickle
 * `USERNAME`: reddit username of the account you want the bot to run on
 * `PASSWORD`: Password of aforementioned reddit account
 * `SUBREDDITS`: List of subreddits you want the bot to run on (multiple subreddits can be added if they are separated with + signs)